mongator/documentation/mandango/query-cache.rst

 References
 ^^^^^^^^^^

-The Query Cache works also with the Mandango's references query, which is great.
+The Query Cache works also with the Mongator's references query, which is great.
 This is done automatically when you access to a reference::

     $articles = $articleRepository->createQuery()/*->references('author)*/->all();